Chart Color Schemes

 Longford - Loch Sport faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 18.1%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.3%).
 Vocational credentials are prevalent, with 41.3% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (31.7%).
-A total of 24.4% of the population is currently engaged in formal education, comprising 8.7% in primary, 7.2% in secondary, and 2.6% in tertiary education.
+A total of 24.4% of the population is actively engaged in formal education, comprising 8.7% in primary, 7.2% in secondary, and 2.6% in tertiary education.

 A substantial 24.4% of the population actively pursues formal education.
 This includes 8.7% in primary education, 7.2% in secondary education, and 2.6% pursuing tertiary education.